The Hula Hoopin’ Queen Figurative Language Mentor Text

 I just love the main character in the story.
 Her name is Kameeka and she is full of spunk.
 I also love the sense of community that you feel when you read this book.

-This book is GREAT for teaching figurative language.
+This book is GREAT as a mentor text for teaching figurative language

 There are examples of onomatopoeia in the story…